gyanisinha/allthingsdata/P2F-SKU-migration/README.md

 - ReportsCount,
 - DatasetsCount,
 - DataflowsCount,
-- FabricItemsCount
+- FabricItemsCount,
+- Additional metadata in case of Detailed Metadata Scan

-Finally, the script exports the workspace details to a CSV file.
+For example: The script exports the workspace details to a CSV file.
 This automated process significantly reduces the time and effort required for manual discovery, providing a comprehensive overview of the current Power BI P SKU estate.
 ![image](https://github.com/gyanisinha/allthingsdata/assets/87772005/5d77cba1-0451-43dc-8cc1-a1b5cb4d054d)

 ## Sample Discovery Report